aliftan/zero-mail-showcase/README.md

 - **TypeScript**: A typed superset of JavaScript that compiles to plain JavaScript.
 - **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
 - **MJML**: A markup language designed to reduce the pain of coding responsive email templates.
+- **Prism-react-renderer**: A syntax highlighter for React.
+- **Heroicons**: Beautiful hand-crafted SVG icons, by the makers of Tailwind CSS.

 ## 📬 Contact